singularityhacker/Content/Singularity_Hacker/digital-nations-and-economy20.md

 Last article: 7 Power Laws of The Technological Singularity (capitalize the t and use a similar naming convention for this series.)

-# Economy 2.0 in The Technological Singularity
+# Economy 2.0 and the Technological Singularity

 1. Defi
 2. M2M Marketplace